byrobingames/tapdaq/README.md

 ## How to Install
 Download zip file on the right of the screen. ![download](http://www.byrobingames.com/stencyl/heyzap/download.png) on this page https://github.com/byrobingames/tapdaq<br />

-Install the zip file Go to : http://community.stencyl.com/index.php/topic,30432.0.html
+Install the zip file, see this post how to install: http://community.stencyl.com/index.php/topic,30432.0.html

 ## Documentation and Blocks Example